maxwellfoley/qihardware.org/index.md

   - [ ] proof of hardware shenzhen summit (march?)
   - [ ] fellowship or grants?
   - [ ] howto generate resources to grow community
+- [ ] Call for volunteers to help with journal: research papers, etc.

 ### Events